jiaohehu/NPreview/DOC-preview-math.md

 ## Known problems

-- The `\bar{x}` has left a larger gap between the top bar and the letter x then the one done by LATEX.
+- The `\bar{a}`, `\vec{a}`, and all other variant seems to have left a larger gap between the top edge of the letter 'a' and the bar, then the appearance done by LATEX.
+Do not know if this is a problem.

 - The font used as integral symbol `\int` on MaxOS X have been observed to have over shifted to the right and downwards, thus overlaying part of the text on